Department: Natural Resources

-The Natural Resources Department is currently seeking a Natural Resources Technician to assist with implementing best management practices for natural areas management throughout the various preserves within the District.
-This includes invasive plant management; restoration and conservation of prairie/savanna, forest/woodlands, and wetlands; and support of the District's education and recreation efforts.
+The Natural Resources Technician is responsible for assisting with natural areas management throughout the District.
+This includes invasive plant management; restoration and conservation of prairie/savanna, forest/woodlands, and wetlands; and support of the District’s education and recreation efforts.

 • Identify native and invasive species in natural areas.